Solstice

 Frequently Asked Questions

-How does the solstice affect my zodiac sign? +
+How does solstice affect my zodiac sign? +

-What is the difference between the June and December solstice? +
+What is the difference between an Equinox and a Solstice? +

 Content reviewed by OmenMe's editorial team